deepgupta4023/RAG_QA/README.md

 ### Third improvement: source filtering
 Return only the most relevant 2–3 sources instead of every retrieved chunk passed to the answerer.

-## Benchmarks / estimates
-I have not locked final benchmark numbers into this README yet.
-The right benchmark plan is:

-- ingestion time
-  - extraction
-  - chunking
-  - embedding
-  - upsert
-- request latency
-  - cold total
-  - warm median
-  - warm p95
-  - retrieval-only
-  - generation-only

-This is the first thing I would quantify next before final submission.

-## Loom demo plan

-The Loom should show:
-1. the chosen PDF
-2. one successful question
-3. one failing question
-4. the source chunks returned
-5. why Chroma was chosen
-6. why dense retrieval alone was not enough

 ## Summary